apache/openwhisk-release/docs/pick_up_source_code.md

   }
 }
 ```
+  - **publish_stage**: the field to specify whether the Travis build in master will upload the new artifacts to the staging
+  URL or not.
+If it is set to false, the Travis build in master will not upload the artifacts.
+If it is set to true, the
+  Travis build in master will upload the artifacts.
   - **stage_url**: the field to specify the staging url, where to upload the artifacts.
   - **release_url**: the field to specify the Apache release directory url, where to finally release the artifacts.
   - **versioning**: the key to define the release name, with both a version and a pre-release version name.